collegiate-dev/task/README.md

 How to not shoot yourself in the foot and break things (run integration tests when they're up):

-1. Edit table changes on Team Taskmaster table first (easiest to migrate)
+1. Duplicate Team Taskmaster table (no content), move table to Taskmaster Home Page, then copy and paste a couple exxample tasks to test on new table
-2. Once changes are finalized, duplicate Team Taskmaster tables x2 then move them to Taskmaster-Home
+2. Once changes are finalized, duplicate new Team Taskmaster table x2, rename tables to Admin + Finance Taskmaster
-3. For new Admin + Finance Taskmaster table, edit the table name, remove Channel property, then migrate all data over
-4. Move data from old Taskmaster tables to the new Taskmaster tables you just setup
+3. Port data from old Taskmaster tables to the new Taskmaster tables you just setup, delete old tables
-5. Delete the old Taskmaster tables
-6. Move Finance Taskmaster to Finance Work location
+4. Move new Finance Taskmaster to Finance Work Page, new Team Taskmaster to Collegiate Home Page
-7. Update new Taskmaster table ids in this codebase, under `src/schema/models/enums.ts`
+5. Update new Taskmaster table ids in this codebase, under `src/schema/models/enums.ts`
-8. Update references in Taskmaster Notion documentation page
+6. Update references in Taskmaster Notion documentation page